 Rinku Devi, 30, gave birth to her fourth child a week ago.
 Though she hasn’t studied beyond primary school, she does know her entitlements as a mother.
-She travelled from her village, Jirwa in Saharsa district, to the clinic at Patarghat in a government ambulance.
-She claimed the government incentive for giving birth in a government clinic.
-And she is clear about the need to get her child immunised.
-Her labourer husband doesn’t earn much, but has ensured that Rinku Devi has a litre of milk and red lentils every day.
+She travelled from her village- Jirwa, in Saharsa district- to the clinic at Patarghat in a government ambulance; she claimed the government incentive for giving birth in a government clinic; and she is clear about the need to get her child immunised.
+Her husband, who works as a labourer, doesn’t earn much but has ensured that Rinku Devi has a litre of milk and red lentils every day.
 It’s good for lactation, she’s told.

 What has she been feeding the child till now?
 “I’m giving this one the same stuff I fed the others for the first five days: sugar-water,” says Rinku Devi of her youngest.